mayyamark/GIFmaster/README.md

 1. Clone the repository.

 1. Choose a name for your container.
-Open a new Terminal and run the command:
+Open a new Terminal in the root directory and run the command:

    ```sh
    docker build -t <name-of-container> .